instedd/cdx/_posts/2014-01-02-query-events.md

 ## With Grouping

-Returns the quantity of test results matching each combination of aggregated fields.
+Returns the quantity of events matching each combination of aggregated fields.

 `/events?group_by=gender,result`